HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 You can call these things whatever you want, but the curly braces, single quotes, and colon are important!

-## Hook up all your work in views.py to the Mapbox code in your template.
+## Step 4: Hook up all your work in views.py to the Mapbox code in your template.
 When you create a mapbox map in your .HTML file, you must set the map source variable to be the data we've just organized from django.

 Under the declaration for ``` var map = new mapboxgl.Map({ //....}); ``` and within (and towards the top of) the ```map.on('load', function(){ ``` Follow the below format: